btey/OBIEE-GitDevEnv/README.md

 ```

 In the case that two developers make a change that implies a conflict in the merge process of the Admintool, simply follow the process to resolve it from Admintool.
 But from the Git / SourceTree perspective the actions to be carried out are the same.

+##### 4.2.2.1 Using the automatic merge option

+When SourceTree detects a conflict and change the status to "merging" to resolve the conflict, if you want can use a more automatic option using the custom action "Resolve Merge (Auto)".
+The difference between the tho options are:

+* (No Auto) The script open the "current.rpd" only and let the user select the "original" and "modified" RPDs.
+Then manualy launch the merge process.
+In this case, if the merge process detect a conflict, it will show you in the decisions window.
+Here you can manually set to use for every conflict if yo want the modified or current version.
+* (Auto) The script open the "current.rpd" and execute the merge process passing by parameter the name of the modified and original rpd files.
+When the merge command is used the decision step, in case of conflict, is set to default and the criteria with the property or object in conflict is:
+	 * modified = original ? then apply current version
+	 * modified <> original ? then mantain modified version and reject current version